- This event has passed.

-Turning to the contours of trademark registrability, the speakers will discuss SCOTUS’ decision in the genericness case involving the mark BOOKING.COM, the Tiffany v.
-Costco lawsuit involving Costco’s use of the term “Tiffany Setting,” and consider how functionality limits the protection of product configuration, including protection of Gorilla Glue blister packs, the POCKY-brand chocolate cookie sticks, and a rainbow of adhesives in a dental adhesive gun.
+Turning to the contours of trademark enforceability, the speakers will discuss SCOTUS’ decision in the genericness case involving the mark BOOKING.COM and the Tiffany v.
+Costco lawsuit involving Costco’s use of the term “Tiffany Setting,” and will consider how functionality limits the protection of product configuration, including protection of Gorilla Glue blister packs, the POCKY-brand chocolate cookie sticks, and a rainbow of adhesives in a dental adhesive gun.

-The speakers will review appellate cases targeting the RedBubble online marketplace and the issue of intermediate liability, and the issue of parody and free speech, as it relates to the BAD SPANIELS dog toy case, and the recent Nike “Satan Shoes” dispute.
+The speakers will review appellate cases targeting the RedBubble online marketplace and the issues of intermediate liability, parody, and free speech, as they relate to the BAD SPANIELS dog toy case, and the recent Nike “Satan Shoes” dispute.

 Speakers: Martin Schwimmer and John L. Welch

 Martin Schwimmer is a partner in the Trademark and Copyright Practice Group at Leason Ellis.
 He litigates in U.S. federal district and appellate courts, and in the TTAB.
 Mr. Schwimmer manages global trademark portfolios, has instructed matters in most trademark jurisdictions in the world, and has been at the forefront of forces that have transformed trademark law, including domain names, blogging, search engines, ecommerce, social media, and blockchain.
 Mr. Schwimmer is the publisher of The Trademark Blog, the world’s oldest blog devoted to trademark and copyright law, and a Twitter microblog (@trademarkblog).
 He has authored numerous articles, as well as amicus briefs for INTA, the NYIPLA and the IPO.
 He holds an AB from Harvard College and a J.D. from Fordham University School of Law.